physbuzz/sicp/src/ch3/notes-ch3-3.md

 (() b)
 ```

-``It's all wrong!'' he complains.  ``The interpreter's response shows that the
+"It's all wrong!" he complains.
+"The interpreter's response shows that the
 last item is inserted into the queue twice.
 And when I delete both items, the
 second `b` is still there, so the queue isn't empty, even though it's
-supposed to be.''
+supposed to be."
 Eva Lu Ator suggests that Ben has misunderstood what is
-happening.  ``It's not that the items are going into the queue twice,'' she
+happening.
+"It's not that the items are going into the queue twice," she
-explains.  ``It's just that the standard Lisp printer doesn't know how to make
+explains.
+"It's just that the standard Lisp printer doesn't know how to make
 sense of the queue representation.
 If you want to see the queue printed
-correctly, you'll have to define your own print procedure for queues.''
+correctly, you'll have to define your own print procedure for queues."
 Explain
 what Eva Lu is talking about.
 In particular, show why Ben's examples produce
 the printed results that they do.
 Define a procedure `print-queue` that
 takes a queue as input and prints the sequence of items in the queue.

 ##### Solution

+@src(code/ex3-21.rkt)

 #### Exercise 3.22